NewsAppsUMD/first-django-app-umd/docs/index.rst

 First Django App
 ==================

-A step-by-step guide to creating a simple web application that displays House office expenditure data.
+A step-by-step guide to creating a simple web application that displays Maryland Notices of Intent to Foreclose by Zip Code data.

 You will learn just enough about the `Django <https://www.djangoproject.com/>`_ framework to design database tables, load in data and display it at different URLs based on the data.

 What you will make
 ------------------

-This tutorial will guide you through creating a custom Django app displaying information about `official House office expenditures <https://www.house.gov/the-house-explained/open-government/statement-of-disbursements>`_.
+This tutorial will guide you through creating a custom Django app displaying information about `Maryland foreclosure notices <https://opendata.maryland.gov/Housing/Maryland-Notices-of-Intent-to-Foreclose-by-Zip-Cod/ftsr-vapt>`_.

 About the authors
 -----------------